haynakoban/azure-avenue-online-store/README.md

 Azure Avenue is a basic online store built with Laravel, serving as a comprehensive final project for my Laravel training.
 It showcases the fundamental features of an e-commerce platform, allowing users to browse and purchase products conveniently.

-- Product Catalog: Users can explore a wide range of products organized into categories.
+-   **Product Catalog**: Users can explore a wide range of products organized into categories.
 Each product listing provides details such as title, description, price, and images.
-- User Registration and Authentication: Users can create accounts and login.
+-   **User Registration and Authentication**: Users can create accounts and login.
 Authentication ensures secure access to purchased products.
-- Shopping Cart: Users can add products to their cart for future purchase.
+-   **Shopping Cart**: Users can add products to their cart for future purchase.
 The cart dynamically calculates the total price, and users can adjust quantities or remove items.
-- Checkout Process: Customers can proceed to the checkout page to provide shipping and payment information.
+-   **Checkout Process**: Customers can proceed to the checkout page to provide shipping and payment information.
 Integration with popular payment gateways ensures secure and seamless transactions.
-- Search Functionality: Users can search for products using keywords, making it easier to find specific items from the vast product catalog.
+-   **Search Functionality**: Users can search for products using keywords, making it easier to find specific items from the vast product catalog.
-- Responsive Design: The store is built with a mobile-friendly layout, ensuring a seamless shopping experience on various devices.
+-   **Responsive Design**: The store is built with a mobile-friendly layout, ensuring a seamless shopping experience on various devices.

 ## Technologies Used

 -   Laravel
 -   PHP
 -   MySQL
 -   HTML
 -   CSS
 -   JavaScript
 -   Tailwind CSS

 ## Installation and Setup